Our family farm has grown into much more.

-the patriarch of the Iverson family, Ross Iverson, was diagnosed with terminal cancer and sent home with end-of-life pharmaceuticals that managed his pain but left him completely incapacitated and lethargic; he was given less than two weeks to live.
+the patriarch of the Iverson family, Ross Iverson, was diagnosed with terminal cancer.
+He was sent home with end-of-life pharmaceuticals which managed his pain but left him completely incapacitated and lethargic.
+He was given less than two weeks to live.

-Desperate to find something better for their father, siblings Ken, Barb, Nels, and Paul Iverson reached out to their cousins, Tim and Ian Shaughnessy, who had just begun making CBD products at their Portland extraction facility.
-The Iversons were very hesitant about using cannabis-related products but were at the point where they were willing to try anything that might help their dad.
-Tim gave his cousins CBD capsules and, with both fear and hope, they took them home to Ross.
+Desperate to find something better for their father, siblings Ken, Barb, Nels, and Paul Iverson reached out to their cousins, Tim and Ian Shaughnessy, who had recently begun making CBD products at their Portland extraction facility.
+The Iversons were hesitant to use cannabis-related products, but they were willing to try anything that might help their dad.
+Tim gave his cousins the CBD capsules, and with both fear and hope, they took them home to Ross.

-Within a couple of days, Ross was out of bed on his own and sitting at the table with an appetite.
-Within two weeks, he was in a gator, riding around the fields enjoying the family’s annual Tulip Festival.
+Within a couple of days, Ross was out of bed on his own, sitting at the table eating breakfast.
+Within two weeks, he was riding around the family’s annual Tulip Festival in the gator.
 Family, friends, and the community shared 42 quality, lucid, days with Ross before he passed.
 Though the science behind these results was not fully understood, Ross’s family believed this improvement was a result of CBD.